 Obtaining professional knowledge and skills, designers face a variety of specific terminology.
-We have already published the posts with key terms for the topics of usability and web design, business terms and abbreviations, navigation elements and color terms.
-New article continues the theme of psychology in user experience design and adds a new issue to UX Design Glossary.
+We have already published the posts with key terms for the topics of usability and web design, business terms and abbreviations, navigation elements, and color terms.
+The new article continues the theme of psychology in user experience design and adds a new issue to UX Design Glossary.
 Today we are talking about affordances, subtle cues that help users to interact with an interface.

 What is affordance?